 Martijn Adams, Chief Customer Officer at 4Me

-I think my number one piece of advice to IT practitioners would be to invest in widening your skills rather than deepening them — Becoming a T person instead of an I. Look at topics and skills close to your current comfort zone but that you don’t really understand well enough yet, and then invest time in mastering them.
+I think my number one piece of advice to ITSM practitioners would be to invest in widening your skills rather than deepening them — Becoming a T person instead of an I. Look at topics and skills close to your current comfort zone but that you don’t really understand well enough yet, and then invest time in mastering them.
 This broader knowledge and skill set will definitely pay off quickly.

 Akshay Anand, Former Product Ambassador for ITIL